 Our Collection

-In-hand photos and OSB.
-Many recent close-up shots set pieces on a plain workshop OSB (oriented-strand board) bench instead of a studio sweep.
-The surface is a deliberate San Antonio link: the wood technologist Armin Elmendorf — the figure widely credited in the U.S. forest-products literature with the waferboard / strand-oriented work that became the commercial basis for OSB (see e.g. Forest Products Laboratory, An evolutionary history of oriented strandboard (OSB), General Technical Report FPL-GTR-236, 2015) — was born in San Antonio, Texas (8 September 1890).
-A chipboard offcut is a practical workbench; it is also a small nod to that engineering line.
+A note on the photographs.
+Many close-up shots place pieces on a plain OSB (oriented-strand board) workbench rather than a studio sweep.
+The choice carries a small San Antonio footnote: Armin Elmendorf, the wood technologist widely credited with the strand-oriented research that became the commercial basis for OSB, was born in San Antonio on 8 September 1890.
+An OSB offcut is a practical surface; it is also a quiet nod to that line.
+A dedicated photo studio is in progress — archival re-shoots of the full collection are coming.

 What you’ll find in the grid: